 SHARE :

-This document provides market volumes, growth rates and forecasts for the Public and Hosted Private Cloud in APAC for the 2022-2028 period.
+This document provides market volumes, growth rates and forecasts for the SAP services market for the 2022-2028 period.

-This short vendor profile provides a quick overview of the local portfolio and performance of Deloitte in the UK.
+This short vendor profile provides a quick overview of the local portfolio and performance of Visma in Finland.

-This report provides an overview of the software and IT services (SITS) market in the Belgian public sector.
+This report provides an overview of the software and IT services (SITS) market in the French insurance sector.
+It provides key data on IT expenditure ...

 Atos: Cause for Optimism, Despite the Headlines